holoviz/panel/doc/tutorials/basic/build_image_classifier.md

 - Remove Design Reference
 - More clearly define `image` and `label` state.
-- Make interface more gradio compatible by minimizing surface area between inputs and outputs.
+- Make the interface more compatible with Gradio by minimizing the surface area between inputs and outputs.
-- Consider using another plotting library than hvplot. `hbar` has many issues and do not support transitions.
-Use Vizzu, ECharts or Plotly?
+- Consider using another plotting library than hvplot. `hbar` has many issues and does not support transitions.
+Use Vizzu, ECharts, or Plotly?

 ```{pyodide}
 # Design Reference: https://github.com/pytholic/gradio-image-classificaiton/blob/main/resources/demo.png?raw=true